February 16, 2025

 English Language Arts

-This homework assignment was sent home Friday, February 2nd.
+This homework assignment was sent home Friday, January 31st.
 Please stress the skills of reading the passages and looking back in the story to answer the questions.
+Feel free to “mark-up the text” to show evidence of answers.
+We are requiring students to complete any short answer questions using complete sentences by restating the question in their answer.
 Thank you!

 **Edmentum**